paradite/send-prompt/README.md

 ### Streaming

 You can stream responses from supported providers to get real-time content as it's generated.
-Streaming is currently supported for OpenAI, OpenRouter, DeepSeek, and Fireworks providers and cannot be used with function calling.
+Streaming is currently supported for OpenAI, Anthropic, OpenRouter, DeepSeek, and Fireworks providers and cannot be used with function calling.

 ```typescript
 const response = await sendPrompt(